Top ten in total research expenditures among US public higher education institutions (NSF HERD Survey)

 Texas A&M University’s standing today—as one of the largest research universities in the United States—is testament to more than 125 years of visionary planning and strategic investment.

+Research conducted at Texas A&M generated annual expenditures of more than $1.153 billion in fiscal year 2022.
 Texas A&M ranked 16th in the most recent National Science Foundation’s Higher Education Research and Development Survey based on expenditures of more than $1.148 billion in fiscal year 2021.
 The survey places Texas A&M first among Texas institutions and in the top ten among the nation’s public schools.
 Texas A&M’s rare triple designation as a land-, sea-, and space-grant institution reflects the broad scope of its research, which includes ongoing projects funded by prominent and diverse agencies such as NASA, the National Institutes of Health, the National Science Foundation, and the Office of Naval Research.

 Research and Development